 Get exclusive member benefits & effect social change.
 Join Today

-During the procedure, a radioisotope (nuclear liquid) is administered through an IV.
-The radioisotope will flow through your blood stream and end up in your heart.
+During the procedure, a liquid with a small amount of radioactivity called a radioisotope is administered into one of your veins.
+The radioisotope will flow through your bloodstream and end up in your heart.
 Once the radiation is in your heart, a special camera called a gamma camera can detect the radiation and reveal any issues your heart muscle is having.

-Your doctor may order a thallium for a variety of reasons, including:
+Your doctor may order a thallium test for a variety of reasons, including:

 The thallium stress test can show:

 The test must be done at a hospital, medical center, or doctor’s office.
-A nurse or healthcare professional will insert an IV usually on the inside of the elbow.
-A radioisotope or radiopharmaceutical medication such as thallium or sestamibi is injected through the IV.
+A nurse or healthcare professional inserts an intravenous (IV) line, usually on the inside of your elbow.
+A radioisotope or radiopharmaceutical medication, such as thallium or sestamibi, is injected through the IV.

-The nuclear material will mark your blood flow and will be picked up by the gamma camera.
+The radioactive material marks your blood flow and is picked up by the gamma camera.

-The test will include an exercise and resting portion, and your heart will be photographed during both.
+The test includes an exercise and resting portion, and your heart is photographed during both.
 The doctor administering your test will determine the order that these tests are performed in.
 You’ll receive an injection of the medication before each portion.

-If you’re unable to exercise, your doctor will give you a medication that will stimulate your heart and make it beat faster.
+If you’re unable to exercise, your doctor will give you a medication that stimulates your heart and makes it beat faster.
 This simulates how your heart would act during exercise.

 Your blood pressure and heart rhythm are monitored while you exercise.
 Once your heart is working as hard as it can, you’ll get off the treadmill.
 After about 30 minutes, you’ll lie down on an exam table again.

-The gamma camera will record pictures that show the flow of blood through your heart.
+The gamma camera then records pictures that show the flow of blood through your heart.
 Your doctor will compare these pictures with the set of resting images to evaluate how weak or strong the blood flow to your heart is.

-Twenty-four hours before the test, you’ll need to avoid all caffeine — even decaffeinated coffee and drinks have small amounts of caffeine — including tea, soda, coffee, chocolate, and certain pain relievers.
+Twenty-four hours before the test, you’ll need to avoid all caffeine, including tea, soda, coffee, chocolate — even decaffeinated coffee and drinks, which have small amounts of caffeine — and certain pain relievers.
 Drinking caffeine can cause your heart rate to be higher than it normally would be.

 Your doctor will need to know all medications that you’re taking.
 This is because some medications — like ones that treat asthma — can interfere with your test results.
-Your doctor will also want to know if you’ve taken any erectile dysfunction medication including Viagra, Cialis, or Levitra 24 hours before the test.
+Your doctor will also want to know if you’ve taken any erectile dysfunction medication including sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra) 24 hours before the test.

-The nuclear material will leave your body through your urine.
-Complications from the nuclear material injected into your body are very rare.
+The radioactive material will leave your body through your urine.
+Complications from the radioactive material injected into your body are very rare.